controversies-of-science/controversy-scripts/README.md

     "deploy-feed-images": "aws s3 sync img/feeds/ s3://controversy-card-feeds",
     "postdeploy": "aws cloudfront create-invalidation --distribution-id E17HLY6C4048N2 --paths '/*'",

+These two scripts upload **all** images associated with **all** cards and feeds.
+Since this is a very large amount of data, it's generally recommended to upload images by category.

 #### deploy-card-images (DONE)
 #### deploy-feed-images (DONE)